 WIMP environment: [acronym of Window, Icon, Menu, Pointing device] n.
-A graphical user-interface-based environment, as described by a hacker who prefers command-line interfaces for their superior flexibility and extensibility.
+A graphical user - interface-based environment, as described by a hacker who prefers command-line interfaces for their superior flexibility and extensibility.
 Macintoshes and Microsoft Windows use WIMP interfaces.

 wizard: n.
 A person who knows how a complex piece of wizard - a person with unusual, software or hardware works and can find and fix bugs quickly almost magical abilities in an emergency.
+[5]

 (to) create creation creativity creative

 1. His designs are always

 2. You should use your

 3. The project will a se ensation.

-4. The report proposed is the of an i ndepender nt committee e.
+4. The report proposed is the of an i ndenender nt committee ج

-(to be) capa able of capability